chamodhpereira/LyftMate/README.md

 5. Configure Services:

-    - Configure services like Firestore, Authentication, etc., according to your needs.
+    - Configure services like Firestore, Authentication, Storage, Cloud Functions.
     - Set up rules and configurations for each service as needed.

 6. Test Your Setup: